 If you’re a debit card devotee considering a transition to credit cards, there are a number of beginner-friendly credit cards to consider, such as:

-Capital One® Secured MasterCard®: This card is a secured card, so you don’t have to worry about running up a large balance.
-After making your first five monthly payments on-time, you’ll get access to a higher credit limit without needing to make an additional deposit.
+Secured Mastercard® from Capital One: This card is a secured card, so you don’t have to worry about running up a large balance.
+Make the minimum required security deposit and you'll get an initial credit line of $200.
+Plus, deposit more money before your account opens to get a higher credit line.

 - Chase Freedom Unlimited®: If you have good credit, the Chase Freedom Unlimited® card is an excellent step up from a debit card.
 It allows you to earn a $200 bonus after you spend $500 on purchases in your first 3 months from account opening.
 You can also earn 1.5% cash back on every purchase you make, with no limit to the cash back you can earn.